NJ Saltwater Fish Regs

 Permit is Required in Federal waters 3+ miles

-The 2012 shark regulations complement existing federal shark regulations, however there are additional measures required for state waters.
+The 2019 shark regulations complement existing federal shark regulations, however there are additional measures required for state waters.

 ******PROHIBITED******

-IN NJ and FEDERAL WATERS (3+ MILES): Atlantic Angel, Basking, Bigeye Sand Tiger, Sand Tiger, Bigeye Thresher, Bigeye sixgill, Bignose, Carribean Reef, Carribean sharpnose, Dusky, Galapagos, Longfin mako, Narrowtooth, Night, Sandbar (Brown Shark), Sevengill, Silky, Sixgill, Smalltail, Whale & White Sharks **It is illegal to take, possess or land any or these species**
+Atlantic Angel, Basking, Bigeye Sand Tiger, Sand Tiger, Bigeye Thresher, Bigeye sixgill, Bignose, Carribean Reef, Carribean sharpnose, Dusky, Galapagos, Longfin mako, Narrowtooth, Night, Sandbar (Brown Shark), Sevengill, Silky, Sixgill, Smalltail, Whale & White Sharks

 ******PROHIBITED******

-*Species that may be kept:
+Sharks that may be kept:

-Large Coastal Shark: blacktip, bull, lemon, nurse, tiger (not sandtiger), spinner, scalloped hammerhead, smooth hammerhead, great hammerhead.
+Aggregate Large Coastal Shark: blacktip, bull, lemon, nurse, tiger (not sandtiger), spinner

 Pelagic Shark: shortfin mako, blue, porbeagle, oceanic whitetip and common thresher.

 PERMIT REQUIRED!
 AS of 2003, outside 3 Miles in the EEZ (Federal Waters) a permit is required in order to take sharks!
+For recreational anglers, sharks are part of the Atlantic HMS Angling Permit.

 All sharks harvested by recreational fishermen must have heads, tails and fins attached naturally to the carcass until landed.
 Anglers may still gut and bleed the carcass as long as the tail is not removed.
 Filleting sharks at sea is prohibited.

-Shark Identification Guide (.pdf file)
+Prohibited Shark Identification Guide (2017 .pdf file)

 RELEASE INFORMATION: If you are not sure of the species and whether you may keep it, release it.
 Recreational fisherman can no longer retain sandbar or "brown" sharks or silky sharks as of June 2009.